11 surprising things you need to know about Tadej Pogačar

 10. He was the Slovenian national cyclocross champ

 The phenom won the Slovenian national championship in 2018 and has competed in Ciklokros Ljubljana twice, winning in 2021 and finishing second in 2022.
-However, he’s yet to line up at a UCI CX World Cup or category-one race.

 1.1.
-He has over 2,500 KOMs on Strava
+He has more than 2,500 KOMs on Strava

 Pogačar is one of the few pros worth following on Strava, and isn’t shy about uploading the occasional race-winning ride (although his heart rate and power data is understandably hidden).

-Even though he doesn’t share every training session, he’s managed to amass more than 2,500 KOMs on the app, including the Koppenberg, Mons-en-Pévèle – and Yorkshire’s very own Buttertubs Pass.
+Even though he doesn’t share every training session, he’s managed to amass more than 2,500 KOMs on the app, including the Koppenberg, Mons-en-Pévèle – and Yorkshire’s own Buttertubs Pass.